-The bwUniCluster 2.0 or HoreKa are parallel computers which are divided into logical units called nodes.
+The bwUniCluster 3.0 or HoreKa are parallel computers which are divided into logical units called nodes.
 Each of those nodes consists of multiple cores with memory attached to them (each core can be thought as a single PC-processor).
 All components of the whole logical structure can communicate with each other via a communication protocol called MPI, which allows for parallel computing.
 MPI (Message Passing Interface) is necessary for the data exchange between the processors - both between the cores within a node or between the cores of multiple nodes, see the Figure.
+This MPI-based communication concept corresponds to the numerical concept of domain decomposition which in turn requires regular exchange of information at the boundaries of the numerical blocks.

-When submitting a job, the user should specify the number of cores and the number of nodes for the particular simulation.
+When submitting a job, the user should specify the name of the queue, the number of cores and the number of nodes for the particular simulation.
 There are different queues for testing, for using only one node, or using two or more nodes.
-The job submission is carried out by one single command followed by the name of a file that describes the desired number of cores, or nodes, the memory, the job-queue and the name of the OpenFOAM-solver.
+The job submission is carried out by one single command followed by the name of a job-submit-file that describes the desired number of cores and nodes, the memory, the job-queue and the name of the OpenFOAM-solver.
 But before submitting the job, a special preprocessing of OpenFOAM needs to be done.